Quick Summary

 Another general of Ghori, Muhammad-bin-Baktiyar Khilji, led an expedition against Bihar and Bengal between 1202 and 1205, attacking Odantapuri and pillaging Buddhist Monasteries, demolishing the universities of Nalanda and Vikramasila, and defeating Lakshamansena of Bengal.
 As his goal was to expand eastward, he embarked on an expedition into the Brahmaputra valley.

-The narrative surrounding who invited Muhammad Ghori to India is complex and often debated.
+The narrative surrounding who invited Mohammad Ghori to India is complex and often debated.
 A common belief is that Maharaja Jaichand of Kannauj invited Ghori to attack his rival, Prithviraj Chauhan.
 However, some historians argue that this claim lacks solid evidence and may have been popular sized in later accounts to explain Ghori’s invasions.

 Key Points Regarding Ghori’s Invitation to India